ElinaBoman/lucias_dog_walk_AB/README.md

 To use the program, simply follow the instructions provided.
 Enter number of walks in presented order.
 Then if the user would like to see the total cost for a dog, enter name of the dog and the total price will be fetched!
 If the user would like to delete the total price, the program provides this service.This would be incase the total price has been paid off, and the user would like to reset the total price.
 When the user wants to leave the program he/she enters the word "Exit" and the program will read "Thank you for today!", and then exits.

 ## Flowchart
-In plaing of this program a simple flowchar was created with website Miro.
+In plaing of this program a simple flowchart was created with website Miro.
 This helped to create the basic structure of how the functions would work depending on user input.

 https://miro.com/